peter-kimanzi/food-ecommerce/README.md

 # food-ecommerce

-a website to sell food products online.
+a website to sell food products online

 * mobile friendly